-Two important properties of the analog comparator's dynamic behavior are: hysteresis and propagation delay.
-Both of these parameters may be adjusted in order to achieve the optimal operation for each application.
+The analog comparator hysteresis can be adjusted in order to achieve the optimal operation for each application.

 The input selection includes analog port pins, several internal signals, and a 64-level programmable voltage scaler.
 The analog comparator output state can also be output on a pin for use by external devices.